Vuksa/advent-of-code/README.md

 # advent-of-code
-Repo with solutions from Advent of code challenge
+Repo with solutions of Advent of code challenge